 5. Practice as You Preach

 Meditate along with your children as you teach them.
-It works the better two-way street and makes it a valuable an experience both ways.
+It works better if it is a two-way street and makes it a valuable experience.

-Meditation, when taught at a young age, can help children deal with stress, better manage their emotions and grow up to live healthier lives.
+Meditation, when taught at a young age, can help children deal with stress, manage their emotions and grow up to live healthier lives.
 Introduce your little one to simple meditation techniques, and you’ll see a mountain of change in his approach towards life.